 FELA differs from workers' compensation laws in that you must demonstrate how your injuries resulted from your employer’s negligence.
 It must be shown that the railroad is guilty of a lack of due care.
 The expertise of a FELA attorney can be a critical element in securing evidence and proving fault.

 The experienced team of trial attorneys at Duncan Firm is well versed in FELA and has a firm grasp of the intricacies of state and federal laws that pertain to trains and railroad crossing.
 If you think you may have a case, call 877-638-6226 or contact us online today to discuss your legal rights and options.
-Our team would be pleased to schedule a free consultation at our Little Rock office.
+Our team would be pleased to schedule a free consultation.